 Another drug diversion program in Pennsylvania is the Pennsylvania Drug Court.
 Admittance to Drug Court is extremely limited and if accepted, is a major commitment.

 Pennsylvania Drug Court was set up in order to rehabilitate drug dealers—more specifically, those who sell drugs to support their own drug habit.
 It applies to defendants who have been charged with non-violent felony drug possession or Possession with Intent to Deliver (PWID).

 The District Attorney’s Office will likely make the initial offer at pre-trial if the defendant qualifies, but an experienced Pittsburgh Drug Defense Attorney can help you apply and make your case for acceptance.
-Entry into the program requires a guilty plea to all charges.
+Entry into the program requires a guilty plea on all charges.

 Once you have been accepted into the Drug Court program, you will be given a number of requirements to fulfill.
-Some of the requirements include entering a drug treatment program, electronic monitoring, attending regular meetings, paying any court costs or restitution, passing regular drug and alcohol testing.
+Some of the requirements include entering a drug treatment program, electronic monitoring, attending regular meetings, paying any court costs or restitution, and passing regular drug and alcohol testing.